bschmalhofer/doc-developer/content/how-it-works/loader.rst

 Module Specific JavaScript
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Not all JavaScript is usable for all application modules of OTRS.
 Therefore it is possible to specify module specific JavaScript files.
 Whenever a certain module is used (such as ``AgentDashboard``), the module specific JavaScript for this module will also be loaded.
-The configuration is done in the frontend module registration in the XML configurations.
+The configuration is done in the front end module registration in the XML configurations.
 Again, an example:

 .. code-block:: XML